Sahana-k30/intern_portal/README.md

 intern_portal
-🧑‍💼 Intern Portal
+🧑‍💼 InternBoard

-A full-stack **Intern Donation & Referral Leaderboard Portal** built using node.js, express.js, mongoDB and EJS templating using HTML, CSS and JavaScript.
+A full-stack Intern Donation & Referral Dashboard and Leaderboard Portal built using node.js, express.js, mongoDB and EJS templating using HTML, CSS and JavaScript.
 Interns can log in using their name, view total donations raised, referral codes, and track unlockable rewards.
 A leaderboard ranks all interns by their contribution.

 ---